ng-git/OptiMol/README.md

 ## Scripts

-A detailed tutorial and example of how to use this module is stored in `demo` as ['jupyter notebook'](https://jupyter.org/).
+A detailed tutorial and example of how to use this module is stored in `demo` as [jupyter notebook](https://jupyter.org/).

 ## Git Configuration